andraugust/andraugust.github.io/quantum-3.md

 $$

-A few interesting properties of products states are listed below.
+A few properties of products states are listed below.

-* Normalization of the sub-systems implies normalization of the joint system:
+* Normalization of the parts implies normalization of the whole:

 $$